 Intune Default Policy Sync Interval

 The default Intune Policy Sync Interval on Windows devices is 8 hours.
-This is also applicable to other types of devices managed using Intune, such as macOS, Android, and iOS.
-Please find below table which shows the default Intune Policy Sync time Interval for all device types.
+This also applies to other types of devices managed using Intune, such as macOS, Android, and iOS.
+Please find below the table showing the default Intune Policy Sync time Interval for all device types.

 Device Type | Default Policy Refresh Interval |